gomorpheus/morpheus-docs/library/blueprints/self-service.rst

 - **DESCRIPTION:** An optional description identifying the catalog item
 - **ENABLED:** When checked, this Workflow item will be available for selection in the Service Catalog
 - **FEATURED:** When checked, this catalog item will be given special visibility in the Service Catalog Persona view
+- **ALLOW QUANTITY:** When checked, an additional field is added to the order page allowing users to order multiple runs
 - **VISIBILITY:** Set to private to keep the catalog item available only to users in the current Tenant.
 Master Tenant administrators may set catalog items to public to make them viewable and usable by Subtenant users
 - **LOGO:** Select or upload a logo to be associated with this catalog item
 - **WORKFLOW:** Select an existing Workflow to be associated with this Catalog Item, new Workflows are created in |LibAut|